rakeshpraneeth/KrpAppsPrivacyPolicy/README.md

 <html>
 <body>
 <h2>Privacy Policy</h2>
-<p>KRP built the Infotainment app as a free and ad-supported app.
+<p>KRP built applications as a free and ad-supported app.
 This service is provided by KRP at no cost and is intended
     for use as is.</p>
 <p>This page is used to inform visitors regarding my policies with the collection, use, and
     disclosure of Personal Information if anyone decided to use my Service.</p>